AdobeDocs/workfront.nl-NL/help/quicksilver/workfront-basics/ai-assistant/ai-assistant-overview.md

    >[!NOTE]
    >
-   >Sta 1 tot 3 werkdagen na ondertekening en retournering van de overeenkomst voor Adobe toe om AI Assistant te beoordelen en in te schakelen.
+   >* Sta 1 tot 3 werkdagen na ondertekening en retournering van de overeenkomst voor Adobe toe om AI Assistant te beoordelen en in te schakelen.
+   >* If you do not see AI Assistant options available in your organization&#39;s instance after it has been enabled, contact Workfront customer support.

 ## Tips voor het maken van herinneringen in AI Assistant